release-it/release-it/docs/plugins.md

 }
 ```

+Or see the [plugin-starterkit](https://github.com/release-it/plugin-starterkit) for a good start.

 ### Example

 This minimal example reads the current version from a `VERSION` file, and bumps it once the new version is known.